dorifuto-dev/tic-tac-toe/README.md

 ## Reflections/Wins

 - Very happy to have full functionality within the due date, since I was struggling with the logic a lot at first.
 However, some things could be improved, such as the Game methods and some bulky functions.
-However, I was surprised at how little lines of code it took to build this application.
+I was surprised at how little lines of code it took to build this application.